exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 The second equation is for dotr, which seems simple at first, but gets more difficult to understand once we get to the factional integral.
 The notation in game is a rarely used notation, but it is used to save space.
 Tapping and holding the equation will give the full equation.
 When K increases, the fractional integral is approaching aproaching 1, which makes the fractional integral be closer, yet still smaller than, the full integral.
 By subracting the two, then dividing 1 be that number, we get a very large number.

 #### FI Variable Description
-Approximate variable strengths on their respective vardots are as follows:
+Approximate variable strengths on their respective vardots with all milestones are as follows:

 <table class="T2">
 <caption>Brief summary of variable strengths of FI.</caption>